threatgrid/naga/doc/testing-naga.md

 # Testing Naga

-Because Naga works in both Clojure and Clojurescript, you can run the tests for both platforms:
+Because Naga works in both Clojure and ClojureScript, you can run the tests for both platforms:

 ### Clojure
 ```
 lein test
 ```

-### Clojurescript
+### ClojureScript
 ```
 lein cljsbuild test
 ```